K0IN/Notify/doc/install.md

 (with env file in current dir / or use --binding KEY1=value1 see [miniflare](#Run in miniflare))

+example of disable frontend using parameters

+> docker run -p 8787:8787 test --binding SERVE_FRONTEND=

+or use env file ([see miniflare documentation](https://miniflare.dev/variables-secrets.html))

 > docker run -p 8787:8787 -v $(pwd)/env:/usr/src/app/src/env ghcr.io/k0in/notify:main

-you can also save your persistant data in a volume
+you can also save your persistent data in a volume

 > /usr/src/app/src/.mf